-Implementing this schedule will help eliminate the risk of older documents causing legal problems, and will save you money by reducing storage costs by shredding documents that is past its useful life.
+This outlined schedule will help eliminate the risk of older documents causing legal problems.
+Additionally, it will cut costs by reducing storage needs of old and unneeded documents.

 Step 4: Determine the best way to store and manage your records

-Most companies use several different systems to store and manage their records depending on the type of business that they’re in and the workflow of their office.
+Most companies use several different systems to store and manage their records.
+This is often dependent on the type of business, and the workflow of their office.

-Some companies prefer a document management system and a cloud storage service, eliminating the need to store paper files.
-All their documents are scanned and indexed, making them easier to manage and find.
+Some companies prefer a document management system or a cloud storage service, eliminating the need to store paper files.
+They scan and index all of their documents, making them easier to manage and find.

 Step 5: Create and document proper procedures